Certifications and Credentials

 Certified Nanny Specialist

-The Nanny Specialist (NS) Credential is designed for nannies and sitters who do not have a high school diploma but have investing in childcare training and have work experience.
+The Nanny Specialist (NS) credential is designed for nannies and sitters who do not have a high school diploma but have invested in childcare training and have work experience.
 Except for the high school diploma, Nanny specialists must meet all the requirements of the Certified Nanny program.
 Instead of a high school diploma, applicants must submit 3 letters of recommendation.

 Certified Newborn and Infant Specialist

-The Newborn and Infant Specialist (NIS) Credential is designed for childcare providers who do not have a high school diploma but have investing in newborn training and have newborn work experience.
+The Newborn and Infant Specialist (NIS) credential is designed for childcare providers who do not have a high school diploma but have invested in newborn training and have newborn care work experience.
 Except for the high school diploma, Newborn and Infant (NIS) specialists must meet all the requirements of the Certified Newborn program.
 Instead of a high school diploma, applicants must submit 3 letters of recommendation.

 wpChatIcon